Robert Mertens's day gecko: Etymology

 The specific name, robertmertensi, is in honour of German herpetologist Robert Mertens.

 Description

-One of the smallest of its genus, P. robertmertensi can reach a total length (including tail) of about 11 cm.
+One of the smallest species of its genus, Phelsuma robertmertensi can reach a total length (tail included) of about 11 cm.
 The body colour can be dark green or bluish green.
 An orange mid dorsal stripe extends from the head to the tail.
 The sides of the neck as well as the flanks are greyish brown.

 Geographic range

-P. robertmertensi inhabits only a small area on the island of Mayotte in the Comoro Islands.
+Phelsuma robertmertensi inhabits only a small area on the island of Mayotte in the Comoro Islands.

 Habitat

-P. robertmertensi is often found on banana trees and in abandoned vanilla orchid plantations.
+The preferred natural habitat of Phelsuma robertmertensi is forest, but it is also often found on banana trees and in abandoned vanilla orchid plantations.

 Diet

-P. robertmertensi feeds on various insects and other invertebrates.
+Phelsuma robertmertensi feeds on various insects and other invertebrates.
 It also licks soft, sweet fruit, pollen and nectar.

 Reproduction

-P. robertmertensi is oviparous.
+Phelsuma robertmertensi is oviparous.
 At a temperature of 28 C, the young will hatch after approximately 49–53 days.
 The juveniles measure 19–22 mm.